GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 Then, we use a bigger dataset to see the real utility of exploiting the capacities of multicore processors.
+That's why, we use the second dataset of the R package.

 Predict function
 ----------------------
 The second function of the package is the predict function.
+Use it like the example below.

 ----------------------